mmunin-ceg/PointsDb/README.md

 # PointsDb

-A full-stack application for managing industrial data point mappings across different protocols, devices, and projects.
+A full-stack application for managing internal and third-party Modbus and DNP3 point mappings.

-## Overview

-PointsDb is designed to manage and track data point mappings for industrial automation systems.
-It provides a centralized repository for:
-- API Provider configurations
-- Data interface definitions
-- Map versions and their points
-- Project-specific mapping implementations

 ## Features